 If you are looking to start an online boutique shop one of the first things you will need to create a name.
 Naming a company is no easy task.
 If you’re searching the internet you probably came across Shopify’s boutique name generator.
 As great as it sounds I often find it gives you mediocre results.
 Below I have outlined a specific formula that I have used to help name dozens of companies.

-Note: We’re huge fans of Shopify’s e-commerce.
+Note: We love using Wix site builder to create our e-commerce site within a minute.
 It’s probably the best place to start an online store.

 How does name generator work?

 Here is a dirty little secret.
 The “boutique” name generator is the same as their jewelry” or “furniture” store name generator.
 Each one get’s its own page with a unique title but they serve the same results.

 That’s why the results are so generic and often out of place.
 Let’s be honest, you don’t want a generic name for your store!
 As an example, I used the word “turquoise” as the query and got these results: